Rooke/openship/README.md

 # OpenShip

 _OpenShip_ is a smart contract for tracking the shipment of physical goods, allowing for peer-to-peer shipment networks.
-The contract `Shippable.sol` is located [here](contracts/Shippable.sol)
+The contract `Shippable.sol` is located [here](./contracts/Shippable.sol)

-### Tech
+## Inspiration
+Moving physical things around the world is a fundamental activity that humans do.
+The complexity and risk of allowing random people deliver packages has typically restricted most commercial deliveries to be done by large organizations.
+Perhaps with the right incentives it can be possible to allow anyone to be paid for moving goods.

+Imagine a universal routing protocol for physical packets.

+## What it does

 This repository is a small website that demos how the smart contract works.
-A seller can elect to ship a product after a buyer agrees to buy the object.
-The seller then "sells" the contract to a shipper, who has a time reward for shipping the item
+A seller can elect to ship a product after a buyer agrees to buy the object and pay a shipping fee.
+The seller then "sells" the contract to a shipper, who has a time reward for shipping the item, but must offer a deposit while delivering the object.
+The contract enforces the time deadline by allowing the buyer to force the shipper to forfeit the deposit after the time limit is reached.
+This allows the seller to wait longer than they contracted to, or to allow an outside arbitrator to decide how the deposit is distributed.

+## Accomplishments that we're proud of
+Coming up with a "Mechanism Design" that actually seemed reasonable at incentivising shippers to ship products in time.
+It also potentially provides an audit trail for later arbitration and insurance claims.

 ### Installation